Discover Amsterdam

 Image from Pauline Arkesteijn

-Grab a bite to eat
+Grab a bite

 Need to fuel up?
 Across the city you’ll find a host of LGBTQI+-friendly restaurants serving great food with flavours from across the globe.
 Head to Lunchroom Downtown in the heart of Reguliersdwarsstraat for a relaxing bite as you sit and watch the passing throng.
 PAMELA in Oud-West is a highly popular boozy brunch spot by day and cocktail bar with a sweaty basement dancefloor by night.
-Mankind’s canal-side location is perfect for a quiet lunch, particularly when the weather is warm, or find your way to Brug34 on Utrechtsestraat where delicious drinks and mouthwatering snacks await.
+Mankind’s canal-side location is perfect for a quiet lunch, particularly when the weather is warm, or find your way to Brug34 on Utrechtsestraat, where delicious drinks and snacks await.

 Drag it up